kongzii/TickTackToe/README.md

 This is my first project with [Defold](https://www.defold.com/) and even in [LUA](https://www.lua.org/) language, but it demonstrate MCTS quite good.
 A lot of things could be optimized and then MCTS would be capable of computing better strategies in given time.

-In this implementation, MCTS computes possible outcomes after each action, without storing of previously learned ones, what is very inefficient and unnecessary.
-If memory for generated trees would be introduced, decisions from computer could be a lot faster.